Getting To Know Your Home!

 - Learn where the water shut-offs under the sink are located.

-- Learn where GFCI’s receptacles are located and how to test and reset.
+- Learn where GFCI’s receptacles are located and how to test and reset and where to purchase new.

 - Try and operate all Switches for lights.